makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 # Create and share your own pack of anonymizers

-We created a bunch of anonymizers and want to reuse them easily ?
+You created a bunch of anonymizers and want to reuse them easily ?
 May be you also want to share them with the community ?

 The DbToolsBundle help you to do so with the [pack-template](https://github.com/DbToolsBundle/pack-template).